 Consideration will also have to be given to amending the UDRP and URS to allow for this new appeal mechanism.

 The Working Group has discussed both options extensively, but has not reached a firm conclusion on a recommendation incorporating either option.
-However, at the time of publication of this Initial Report, there is rough consensus support Option 1.
+However, at the time of publication of this Initial Report, a majority of Working Group members expressed support for Option 1.
 Following community feedback on this point, the Working Group will conduct a consensus call to try to determine the level of consensus on a particular approach.

 Notes on the Working Group’s consultation with an external legal expert on the issue of IGO jurisdictional immunity